you have suffered an injury in the last three

 If you have an accident at work, be sure to enter the incident in the employer's "accident book."
 This is where an accurate record is kept of what happened and who witnessed it.
 Accident claims are much easier to process with access to this type of record.
 Your employer is obliged to keep an "accident book" for a number of reasons, and facilitating accident claims is one of them.

 Accident claims are made through an accident solicitor.
 This is someone who specialises in these kinds of cases.
 The accident solicitor may work with a personal injury bureau, and offer a no win no fee arrangement.
 This simply means that any accident claims that prove unsuccessful will not cost the claimant anything.
-In addition, the claimant will receive the full 100% of any accident claims made.

 It is not only in the work place that accident claims can be made.
 Accidents at home, in certain circumstances, can be the cause of accident claims too.
 A typical situation where this may be applicable is, for example, if when an item bought in good faith proves to be faulty and causes an injury.